Worried Lovers is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 That usually indicates that your relationship isn’t truly over what happened in the past, and you still have lingering trust issues.

-In this case, therapy may be able to help you two tie up these loose ends.
+In this case, relationship coaching may be able to help you two tie up these loose ends.
 Read more about it here.

 Experiences of being cheated on